Innovative Pedagogies for International Development, June 2021

 How do we decolonize our pedagogies in a globalized postcolonial & post-Corona world?
 How do we decenter our frames of reference, expand our standards of knowledge formation and diversify our methodologies to create a more inclusive syllabus?
 How do incorporate the local into the global, and most importantly, how do we reframe the center to include the margins?

-In this workshop I will share, through my own personal journey and classroom practices, ways we can all learn to be more inclusive and reflective of what we teach and how we position its context.
-Decolonizing our pedagogies requires challenging current perspectives through critical engagement and decentering power hierarchies in our learning and teaching, against the backdrop of a challenging history of colonial practice and cultural imperialism.
+In this workshop, I will share, through my own personal journey and classroom practices, ways we can all learn to be more inclusive and reflective of what we teach and how we position its context.
+Decolonizing our pedagogies requires challenging current perspectives through critical engagement and decentering power hierarchies in our learning and teaching against the backdrop of a challenging history of colonial practice and cultural imperialism.
 It means being more reflective of what we teach, how we position its context, and how we are positioned as teachers and learners, especially in relation to others who may not share this position and privilege.
-Focusing on intersectionality as means of self-reflection to identify how interlocking systems of oppressions (e.g., racism, sexism, ableism) co-exist and fostering empathy and interconnectedness to create a safe and inclusive environment of growth that challenges unconscious bias, this workshop will provide ways of diversifying our pedagogies and decolonizing our syllabi.
+Focusing on intersectionality as a means of self-reflection to identify how interlocking systems of oppression (e.g., racism, sexism, ableism) co-exist and foster empathy and interconnectedness to create a safe and inclusive environment of growth that challenges unconscious bias, this workshop will provide ways of diversifying our pedagogies and decolonizing our syllabi.

 Lee Rensimer and Kamna Patel, University College London